Olmsted Lock and Dam

 November , 2009

 We have been contracted by the Washington Group to provide diving and dive related services as required in the building of Olmsted Dam on the Ohio River.
-After studying various dam construction methods, the Corps of Engineers (COE) decided to use an innovative method known as “In-the-Dry” for Olmsted Dam.
+After studying various dam construction methods, the Corps of Engineers (COE) decided to use an innovative method known as “In-the-Wet” for the majority of the Olmsted Locks and Dam system.
 Basically, sections of the dam known as shells are prefabricated on shore in a precast yard and carried out into the river and set in place.
 The dam consists of two primary areas; the tainter gate section and the navigable pass section.